 Mollies are very lively fish, if they suddenly start getting fat, then there must be something wrong, which we will discuss In a minute.

-The issue of fish getting bloated is a general issue, which many people have suffered from, including the professional or experienced fish keepers because it could happen all of a sudden without you knowing, thereby getting you unawares unless you are practicing some acts that will prevent such from ever happening.
+The issue of fish getting bloated is a general issue, which many people have suffered from, including professional or experienced fish keepers because it could happen all of a sudden without you knowing, thereby getting you unawares unless you are practising some acts that will prevent such from ever happening.